daily-co/daily-precall-react/README.md

-~~# About
+# About

 Daily Precall React makes it easier to integrate a Daily-based precall workflow into your React app.
 This repo contains two folders: `daily-precall-react`, a helper library, and `daily-precall-starterkit`, an example application showing how to use `daily-precall-react` in your own app.

 # Usage
-It's easiest to you'll need to install both `daily-precall-react` and `daily-react` since you'll need access to a `callObject` in order to run the tests.
-You can get started by first including `DailyProvider` in your app:
+You'll need to install both `daily-precall-react` and [`daily-react`](https://docs.daily.co/reference/daily-react) since you'll need access to a `callObject` in order to run the tests.
+You can get started by first including [`DailyProvider`](https://docs.daily.co/reference/daily-react/daily-provider) in your app:

 ```typescript jsx
 import { useEffect, useState } from 'react';